Chinedu26/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints a number with two decimal places A script that converts from decimal to hexadecimal
-A script that encodes and decodes text using the rot 13 encryption.Assume ASCII
+A script that encodes and decodes text using the rot 13 encryption.Assume ASCII A script that print every other line from input, starting with the first line